Harland JI, Garton LE. Whole-grain intake as a marker of healthy body weight and adiposity. Public Helath Nutrition. 2008 Jun; 11(6): 554-563.

 - Location: Study populations from UK, US, Iran, Sweden, Finland and Norway.

-The consumption of about three daily servings of whole grain is associated with lower body mass index and central adiposity.
+The consumption of about three daily servings of whole grains is associated with lower BMI and central adiposity.

 - Study strengths